Contact Us Today (424) 372-3112

 Contact Our Defense Lawyers for Help

-If you are charged with a wobbler crime, our criminal defense attorneys are well-versed in the arguments for negotiating with the prosecutor or judge in order to achieve minimal penalties, such as getting your potential felony case filed as a misdemeanor, or even a case dismal.
+If you are charged with a wobbler crime, our criminal defense attorneys are well-versed in the arguments for negotiating with the prosecutor or judge to achieve minimal penalties, such as filing your potential felony case as a misdemeanor or even a dismal case.

 About the Author